TG-Techie/strictly/README.md

 </details>

 ### Tracebacks
-When a strictly typed function is passed an argument of the wrong type strictly will raise a `TypingError` with a formatted error message.
+When a strictly typed function is passed an argument of the wrong type, strictly will raise a `TypingError` with a formatted message.
 For example, this:
 ```python
 my_func(5, 3) # returns 8, no issue